indigo-dc/jenkins-pipeline-library/docs/user/step_by_step.rst

           myrepo:
             repo: 'https://github.com/myorg/myrepo'
       EOF

+    See :ref:`The configuration file: config.yml` for further information.

    3.3.
-Create the Jenkisfile in the root path of the code repository:
+Create the ``.sqa/docker-compose.yml``.

+    See :ref:`The services: docker-compose.yml` for further information.

+   3.4.
+In the *root path of the code repository*, create the ``Jenkisfile``, file required by Jenkins.
+In order to make it work with the jenkins-pipeline-library, at least the following content must be present:

    .. code:: bash